Aggregate-Intellect/Sherpa4Modeling/README.md

 - TogetherAI: [TogetherAI API](https://www.together.ai/)

 ## Use cases
+> [!NOTE]
+> Excepting installing Sherpa, all the instructions for the use cases must be executed in the corresponding use case folder.

 the following folder contains material for each use case used in the paper:
 * `human_eval` contains the material for the HumanEval benchmark for the code generation use case
 * `clevr-human` contains the material for the Clevr-Human dataset for the question answering use case